JeromeTW/TaiChungWeather/TaiChungWeather/Pods/KRProgressHUD/README.md

 I'm seeking bug reports and feature requests.

 ## Release Note
-+ 3.1.1 :
++ 3.4.1 :
-  - Supported from iOS 8.0.
+  - Compatible with Swift 5.0.

-+ 3.1.0 :
++ 3.4.0 :
-  - Available at CocoaPods and Carthage with Xcode9 and Swift4.
+  - Updated for KRActivityIndicatorView@3.0.0.

-+ 3.0.0 :
+  - Few properties and methods were renamed.

-  - [ADD] Set styles with method chaining.
++ 3.3.0 :
-  - [ADD] Show HUD on VC.
+  - Compatible with Swift 4.2.

 ## License
 KRProgressHUD is available under the MIT license.